-Earlier this year, Amazon.com announced it will now accept pre-tax healthcare benefits cards as a form of payment.
+Amazon.com accepts pre-tax healthcare benefits cards as a form of payment.
 The giant online retailer joins other companies, like FSAStore.com, HSAStore.com, and Walgreens, (among others) as online shopping options for people with a Flexible Spending Account (FSA) or Health Savings Account (HSA).
 This is good news!

-People have been shopping online for well over a decade now, using debit and credit cards.
+People have been shopping online for years, using debit and credit cards.
 For FSA and HSA account holders, having more places to use their healthcare benefits card could result in more savings and access to eligible items.

 Many online stores help shoppers by labeling their healthcare products.
 If you search for “FSA” or “HSA”, most websites will lead you to those specific items.
 For instance, if you’re looking for bandages, non-medicated bandages are eligible whereas those that are medicated are not.
 Using the search tool can help filter out items that are not eligible and avoid unauthorized use of your benefit funds.

 How to Use a Healthcare Benefits Card Online

 Using an FSA or HSA card gives you quick, convenient access to your benefit dollars.
 Plus, it helps reduce the amount of reimbursement claims you have to submit.
 To buy qualified products using a healthcare benefits card online, most stores require you to create an account.